 - Some people may find a wide nose attractive whilst others may find a slimmer nose more attractive.

 - You can speak with your specialist plastic surgeon about nose proportions and attractiveness.

 - A big nose can be a result of several factors:

 - Sebaceous cysts.

-Your specialised plastic surgeon will be able to assess your nose, tell you where the enlargement comes from and how they can resolve it.
+Your specialist plastic surgeon will be able to assess your nose, tell you where the enlargement comes from and how they can resolve it.